TrisPatt/Disney-quiz-game/README.md

 ### Lighthouse Report

-- The lighthouse report showed exemplary accessibility scores for mobile and desktop
+- The lighthouse report showed exemplary scores for all, on mobile and desktop

 ![Lighthouse report](assets/images/readme-images/lighthouse.webp)